mribary/pyDigest/pyDigest_documentation.md

 It needs to be noted that CCC is calculated for the whole dendrogram.
 Ideally, one should calculate CCC at the specific cut point where the dendrogram's output is used to identify the clusters.
 It is recommended to calculate CCC at the specific cut level yielding k clusters to confirm that the correct method-metric combination has been used for hierarchical clustering.

 The 'average' method generally produces the best CCC score especially with matrices with high dimensionality.
 Instead of relying exclusively on the CCC score, one also needs to consider what method-metric combination suits the particular dataset on which hierarchical clustering is performed by scipy's linkage function.

+**Example for use**: the function is used in private notebooks to inspect CCC-performance

 #### Methods for scipy's linkage function